istanbuljs/nyc/README.md

 The `[output]` directory is optional and can be located anywhere, if it is not set the instrumented code will be sent to `stdout`.
 For example, `nyc instrument . ./output` will produce instrumented versions of any source files it finds in `.` and store them in `./output`.

+Any existing output can be removed by specifying the `--delete` option.
-Run `nyc instrument --help` to display a list of available command options.
+Run `nyc instrument --help` to display a full list of available command options.

 **Note:** `nyc instrument` will not copy the contents of a `.git` folder to the output directory.